 College of Science & Engineering

-This project is concerned with the development of unified computational methodologies, solution algorithms, and finite element and particle based methods such as SPH, MPS, DEM, Peridynamics and the like for modeling/analysis strategies for rigid-flexible multibody dynamics, contact-impact-penetration, electromagnetics, multi-disciplinary flow-thermal-structural problems and micro/nano-scale effects in heat conduction.
-Both continuum and granual material media that are heterogeneous are addressed.
-The philosophy and rationale is based on employing a common numerical methodology for each of the individual disciplines in conjunction with common computational algorithms for applicability to supercomputing systems in solving large-scale engineering problems.
+Research by this group is an effort towards the development of a wide variety of computational advances by design.
+It encompasses unified computational methodologies, domain decomposition with each subdomain permitting to have different numerical methods, and different time integration algorithms to provide flexibility and robustness.
+Reduced order modeling is also addressed in conjunction with solution algorithms and finite element and particle based methods such as SPH, MPS, DEM, Peridynamics, and the like for modeling/analysis strategies for rigid-flexible multibody dynamics, contact-impact-penetration, electromagnetics, multi-disciplinary flow-thermal-structural problems and micro/nano-scale effects in heat conduction for both continuum and granular material media that are heterogeneous.
+The philosophy and rationale advocated in this work for interdisciplinary problems is based on employing a common numerical methodology for each of the individual disciplines in conjunction with common computational algorithms for applicability to supercomputing systems in solving large-scale engineering problems.
 The simulations are conducted via integrating a variety of space and time integration algorithms in each subdomain of the overall domain.

 - Development of new time integration computational algorithms for transient/dynamic/contact/ impact/damage/penetration problems

 - Development of effective finite element and particle based methodologies, which can be used in multi-disciplinary problems

 - New physically correct contact models for penetration and impact problems

 - Application of finite element methods in the manufacturing simulations to provide a paradigm for Virtual Manufacturing and the simulation of Virtual Experiment and Virtual Testing.